supergrayfly/spectrrfi-client/src/guide/guide.md

 - On Spectrr.fi, you cannot sell a token for the same token plus interest.
   For example, selling 1 BTC for 1.1 BTC.
 - Likewise, you cannot buy a token and repay the same token plus interest.
-  For instance, buying 1000 USDT, and repaying 1100 USDT.
+  For instance, buying 1,000 USDT, and repaying 1,100 USDT.
-- When creating a buy offer or accepting a sale offer, you need to provide 1.5 times the amount you are buying.
+- When creating a buy offer or accepting a sale offer, you need to provide 1.5 times the amount you are buying in collateral.
 - Also, in the case of accepting a sale offer, the collateral token cannot be the same as the token you are buying.
 Otherwise, if a liquidation occurs, the seller would have sold a token for the same token plus interest.